Caribbean Petroleum Corporation

 Caribbean Petroleum Corporation (CAPECO) is an oil company in Puerto Rico which owned an oil refinery in Bayamón having a capacity of 48 koilbbl/d.
-In addition, it operated more than 200 service stations in Puerto Rico under the Gulf Oil brand name.
-On October 23, 2009, an explosion took place in the refinery that destroyed most of the facility.
+In addition, it operated 70 service stations in Puerto Rico under the Gulf Oil brand name.
+On October 23, 2009, an explosion took place in the decommissioned refinery that destroyed most of the facility.
+The company was sold in 2011 to Puma Energy.

 History

-Caribbean Petroleum was incorporated in 1987 through the merger of Caribbean Gulf Refining Corp., Gulf Petroleum S.A., and Compañía Petrolera Chevron, Inc. The Bayamón refinery was originally built in 1955 to supply the Puerto Rico Electric Power Authority Palo Seco and San Juan Power Plant.
+Caribbean Petroleum was incorporated in 1987 through the merger of Caribbean Gulf Refining Corp., Gulf Petroleum S.A., and Compañía Petrolera Chevron, Inc. The partners in the business were Israeli industrialist Gad Zeevi and Swiss businessman Michael Florsheim.
+On 7 January 1995 the company's Morris J. Berman ship ran aground off Escambrón Beach, San Juan and spilt 800,000 barrels of oil.